G7DAO/account-abstraction-webauthn/sdk/README.md

 * Each `username` has its own unique account address
 * `Passkeys` are used for authentication.
 * `username` is connected to the specific `Passkey`.
 The user who owns the `Passkey`, owns the account.
+* AA wallet is created on the first write operation.
+However you can always get the wallet address by `username`.

 ## Initialization